 The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of organic pollution in stony streams.
 It is based on the presence/absence of taxa with varying degrees of sensitivity to environmental conditions.
-The SQMCIs takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring.
-Significant differences in either the MCI or SQMCIs between sites may indicate the degree of adverse effects (if any) of the discharges being monitored.
+The SQMCI_s takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring.
+Significant differences in either the MCI or SQMCI_s between sites may indicate the degree of adverse effects (if any) of the discharges being monitored.

-This late summer macroinvertebrate survey during a period of very low recession flow indicated that the diversion of treated wastewater from the Eltham WWTP out of the stream to the Hawera WWTP resulted in a marked improvement in the macroinvertebrate community at the downstream site in the lower reaches of the Mangawhero Stream.
+This late summer macroinvertebrate survey during a period of very low recession flow indicated that the diversion of treated wastewater from the Eltham WWTP out of the stream to the Hawera WWTP had resulted in a marked improvement in the macroinvertebrate community at the downstream site in the lower reaches of the Mangawhero Stream.
 Changes in the macroinvertebrate communities were recorded between the upstream 'control' site and the site nearly 3 km downstream of the original WWTP discharge outfall near the confluence with the Waingongoro River, coincident with improvements in aesthetic aspects of physicochemical water quality.
 Macroinvertebrate communities were of better 'health' than prior to wastes diversion.
-As a result of diversion of the wastewater discharge out of the catchment, an improvement in the MCI score was recorded and there was no microscopic evidence of 'heterotrophic growths' on the stream substrate (which have often been associated with summer, warmer, low flow conditions during wastewater discharges).
+As a result of diversion of the wastewater discharge out of the catchment, a marked improvement in the MCI score was recorded and there was no visual or microscopic evidence of 'heterotrophic growths' on the stream substrate (which have often been associated with summer, warmer, low flow conditions during wastewater discharges).

-The macroinvertebrate communities of the Mangawhero Stream contained a relatively high proportion of 'tolerant' taxa at both sites, but with a downstream increase in 'sensitive' taxa following wastes diversion with numerical dominance by a 'highly sensitive' taxon at the downstream site where the community was comprised of an increased number of more 'sensitive' taxa.
-Taxonomic richness (number of taxa) was good at the time of this summer survey coincident with patchy periphyton mats and filamentous algal cover, and a marked decrease in aquatic weed growth at the site downstream of the WWTP outfall where a much greater community richness was present.
+The macroinvertebrate communities of the Mangawhero Stream contained a relatively high proportion of 'tolerant' taxa at both sites, but with a downstream increase in 'sensitive' taxa since wastes diversion with numerical dominance by a 'highly sensitive' taxon and an increased number of 'moderately sensitive' taxa at the downstream site where the community was also comprised of an increased proportion of more 'sensitive' taxa.
+Taxonomic richness (number of taxa) was average to high at the time of this summer survey coincident with thin to patchy periphyton mats and limited filamentous algal cover, and a marked decrease in aquatic weed growth at the site downstream of the WWTP outfall where a much higher community richness was present.

-MCI scores indicated that the Mangawhero Stream communities were of 'fair' generic health at both the upstream 'control' site and at the furthest downstream site, and more typical of the condition recorded in equivalent reaches of similar Taranaki streams.
+MCI scores indicated that the Mangawhero Stream communities were of 'poor' to 'fair' generic health at both the upstream 'control' site and at the furthest downstream site respectively, and more typical of the condition recorded in equivalent reaches of similar Taranaki streams.